 18.)
 Sausage Paella

-Similar to risotto, paella is a rice based dish which is simply but full of flavour.
+Similar to risotto, paella is a rice-based dish which is simple but full of flavour.
 Use cooked sausages as the meat.

 19.)
 Sausage lasagne

 Thinly slice the sausages then layer lasagne sheets, sausages, vegetables such as zucchini, capsicum, carrot, pumpkin or whatever else you like.
 Cover with a pasta sauce, then lasagne sheets, white sauce, more sausages and vegetables, then pasta sauce etc. Keep going until you have used everything then bake until cooked through and golden brown.

 Goulash is usually made with Kransky, potato and stock.
 Use sausages instead and add some more spices to boost the flavour.